 Are you a new or returning rider without a motorcycle?
 Then this is the course for you.
 In the BRC I you'll learn the fundamentals and develop your physical and mental capabilities to become a safer and more responsible motorcyclist.
 The class consists of a 5-hour e course where you will be introduced to concepts to assist you to manage risk and become a rider of good character.
 The e course must be completed before the first day of riding.
 During the on-cycle portion Rider Coaches will assist you to improve your braking, swerving and cornering skills.
 After successfully completing the course, you will receive a completion card.
 The Nevada Department of Motor Vehicles (DMV) accepts this card as a license testing waiver, so you can obtain your motorcycle endorsement.

 Basic Rider Course II - Experienced

-If you are an experienced motorcyclist, and already own a motorcycle, this is the course for you.
-Have you been riding motorcycles for a while, but you have no motorcycle driver's license?
-Do you already have good skills and can ride with good to excellent basic proficiency?
-Consider enrolling in the Basic Rider Course II.
-There is a preliminary qualifying skill check at the beginning of the course.
-This course will put you through skill building exercises; discuss motorcycling, particularly while operating in traffic.
-It also gives end of course written and riding tests.
-Nevada DMV will accept this course as a license testing waiver, so you can obtain your motorcycle endorsement and ride legally!
-Things you will need: Provide your own street legal motorcycle, Proof of Insurance, Current registration, Driver’s License and provide all required riding gear.
+If you already own a motorcycle, and are in good control of the machine then, this is the course for you.
+The BRC II is a one full day class.
+There is an e course component that must be completed before the class and a preliminary qualifying skill check at the beginning of the riding exercises.
+This course will put you through both physical and mental, skill building exercises.
+After successfully completing the course, you will receive a completion card.
+Successful completion requires completion of the e course and passing a riding skill evaluation.
+Nevada DMV will accept this card as a license testing waiver, so you can obtain your motorcycle endorsement and ride legally!
+Things you will need in addition to the items listed for all classes: your own street legal motorcycle, proof of Insurance where your name is on the policy as an insured rider, current registration, and Driver’s License.
 Special Note: Students lacking basic skills will be identified early in the course and dismissed, without refund.
 If you're not sure, consider registering in the Basic Rider Course I.